-Tucked away out in the lush countryside between Lexington and Louisville is a sanctuary where horses can frolic happily through the fields till the end of their days.
+Have you ever wondered where retired famous thoroughbred horses go after their racing career is over?
+Probably not.
+The answer more gruesome than some would like to know about can be stopped.
+Tucked away out in the lush countryside between Lexington and Louisville is an animal sanctuary where retired horses can frolic happily through the fields till the end of their days.
 But before this safe haven was created, a gruesome incident shocked the horse community which helped to kick start this amazing non-profit organization that has grown exponentially since its founding.

 In case you’re interested, PIN IT FOR LATER!!

 The history of Old Friends Farm goes back further than its founding.
 A Kentucky Derby winner in 1986 and a champion of the 1987 Breeders’ Cup Classic, he was sent to Japan to begin his career as a stud which turned out to be unsuccessful.
 Between 1995-2000, Ferdinand spent six breeding seasons at Arrow Stud before his whereabouts became unknown.
 By 2002, news broke that he had perished at a slaughterhouse without warning or any fanfare.
 A ghastly tragedy for a horse who gave so much shocked the horse-lovers community to their core.
 Unfortunately, he’s not the only and won’t be the last, but we can help stop the slaughter of famous race horses!

 Upon hearing this tragic news, Boston Globe film critic Michael Blowen who had a love of horses worked to procure a safe haven for thoroughbred horses whose careers have come to an end.
 His goal was to prevent such a tragic ending for these magnificent creatures.